-We have audited the financial statements of "COMMERZBANK (EURASIJA)" AO (hereinafter, the "Bank"), which comprise the statement of financial position as at 31 December 2019, and statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for 2019, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of "COMMERZBANK (EURASIJA)" AO (hereinafter, the "Bank"), which comprise the statement of financial position as of 31 December 2020, and statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for 2020, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at 31 December 2019 and its financial performance and its cash flows for 2019 in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as of 31 December 2020 and its financial performance and its cash flows for 2020 in accordance with International Financial Reporting Standards (IFRSs).